Rishet11/OmniCommand/CONTRIBUTING.md

 node dist/index.js doctor
 ```

-The `doctor` command will tell you which optional dependencies (Pandoc) are missing.
+The `doctor` command will tell you which optional dependencies are missing.
+Pandoc is optional for non-PDF document conversion; Gemini OCR and MCP SDK support are optional/lazy-loaded.

 ---